frankaemika/docs/source/franka_matlab/getting_started.rst

     The robot will move!
 Make sure that you are monitoring the situation, ready to take action if necessary!

-You can then run the executable, which is located in the current working space.
+Alternatively you can run the executable, which is located in the current working space, manually.

 In case of Linux: